nasa/HyperCP/README.md

 Spectral wavebands for a few satellite ocean color sensors can be optionally calculated using their spectral weighting functions.
 These will be included with the hyperspectral output in the L2 HDF files.
 Spectral response functions are applied to convolve the (ir)radiances prior to calculating reflectances. **(Burgghoff et al. 2020)**.

-*{To Do: Correct spectral convolution to use (ir)radiances rather than reflectances.}* *{To Do: Output of satellite bands to SeaBASS files.}*
+*{To Do: Output of satellite bands to SeaBASS files.}*

-Plots of processed L2 data from each radiometer and calculated reflectances can be created and stored in /Plots/L2.
+Plots of processed L2 data from each radiometer and calculated reflectances can be created and stored in [output_directory]/Plots/L2.
 Uncertainties are shown for each spectrum as shaded regions, and satellite bands (if selected) are superimposed on the hyperspectral data.

 To output SeaBASS formatted text files, check the box.
 A subfolder within the L2 directory will be created, and separate text files will be made for Li, Lt, Es, and Rrs hyperspectral data and satellite bands, if selected.
 Set-up for the SeaBASS header is managed with the 'Edit/Update SeaBASS Header' in the L1E configuration.